-We are studying together the fifteenth chapter of the gospel of Luke, Luke's record of the life of the Lord Jesus Christ, one of the four records, Matthew, Mark, Luke and John.
-Luke is a very careful historian and there are elements of his gospel that are unique to him and the fifteenth chapter is one of them.
-Luke chapter 15, in this chapter Jesus tells three stories, three parables that are indelibly impressed upon our minds by now, wonderfully rich and important for us to learn.
+We are studying together the 15th chapter of the gospel of Luke, Luke's record of the life of the Lord Jesus Christ, one of the four records, Matthew, Mark, Luke and John.
+Luke is a very careful historian and there are elements of his gospel that are unique to him and the 15th chapter is one of them, Luke chapter 15.
+In this chapter Jesus tells three stories, three parables that are indelibly impressed upon our minds by now, wonderfully rich and important for us to learn.

-As we come back to the fifteenth chapter of Luke, I just want to say to you that Jesus told this third story obviously in one setting.
+As we come back to the 15th chapter of Luke, I just want to say to you that Jesus told this third story obviously in one setting.
 And that's really the way the story should be told.
-But unfortunately we are two-thousand years removed from this culture.
+But unfortunately we are 2,000 removed from this culture.
 We are two-thousand years removed from the attitudes, conventional thinking, the common understanding, conscious and subconscious, of the people who heard Him tell the story.
-And so we are unable because we don't think the way they think to grasp its depth of meaning initially.
+And so we are unable, because we don't think the way they think, to grasp its depth of meaning initially.
 And so I'm here week by week to sort of fill in the blanks and to help you to think the way people thought at that time so you can extract the meaning from it.
 The upside is that in the end you're going to understand the story.
 The downside is it's going to take a while.
-And I hate to have a week in between each segment, that's almost like cruel and unusual punishment.
-But maybe down the way, and I apologize for that, maybe down the way there will be a time when I'll take a few hours, you know, who knows, maybe some Sunday evening or something and just retell the whole story in one setting for those of you who maybe have found it difficult to piece it all together.
+And I hate to have a week in between each segment.
+That's almost like cruel and unusual punishment.
+But maybe down the way...and I apologize for that.
+Maybe down the way there will be a time when I'll take a few hours, you know, who knows, maybe some Sunday evening or something and just retell the whole story in one setting for those of you who maybe have found it difficult to piece it all together.

 It is perhaps important to note that false religions are almost all born out of myth and fantasy.
 Teachers of Scripture and Jesus Himself only speak of a real world.
 The Bible then is a real world book, stories about life, stories about people, things you can get a handle on and understand because they're part of your own experience.
 Even when Jesus told stories to hide things, and sometimes He did.
 Sometimes His stories were intended to become riddles that never were solved.
 Sometimes His stories were intended to conceal.
 And when He did that He was by doing that pronouncing a judgment on His audience.
 He was saying that your unbelief and your indifference to the truth has reached a point where I'm not going to explain this to you anymore.
 And He would speak a story and they would not know what it meant and He would not tell them.
 And then later He would explain it to His disciples.
 But even then, even when He was endeavoring to conceal, the story was comprehensible.
 The story was clear.
 The story was simple.
 It could be easily understood and it was normal and natural and real and consistent with their experience every day.
 They just didn't know the meaning of it unless He explained it.
 And when He didn't explain it, it was a kind of judgment on them.

-But He doesn't give them that, He gives them stories that are unforgetable in which this becomes crystal clear.
-The whole point of it is this, God is interested in recovering lost sinners and you're not.
+But He doesn't give them that.
+He gives them stories that are unforgettable, in which this becomes crystal clear.
+The whole point of it is this: God is interested in recovering lost sinners and you're not.
 How far from God are you?
-The whole of history, the whole of human history since the Fall is about recovering lost sinners, that's God's chief business.
+The whole of history, the whole of human history since the Fall is about recovering lost sinners; that's God's chief business.
 That's His highest joy.
-That's why in verse 7 after the little story about the man who found a lost sheep, it says there's more joy in heaven over one sinner who repents than 99 who don't.
-And in verse 10, there's joy in the presence of the angels of God over one sinner who repents."
+That's why in verse 7 after the little story about the man who found a lost sheep, it says there's more joy in heaven over one sinner who repents than ninety-nine who don't.
+And in verse 10, there's joy in the presence of the angels of God over one sinner who repents.
 Don't you get it?
 How far are you from God?
 I am in the business of doing God's work because God's work is recovering lost sinners which causes all of heaven to celebrate.
 They were absolutely dead wrong.
 They said, "Look, He hangs around those lost sinners, proves He's satanic."
 He says, "I hang around those lost sinners because I am divine and I am doing the work of God and the work of God is to recover lost sinners."

 Let's catch up on the story, beginning in verse 11.
-"A man had two sons," they're the three participants right there, a man and two sons.
-It's not a story about a prodigal son, it's a story about a man and two sons.
+"A man had two sons."
+There are the three participants right there: a man and two sons.
+It's not a story about a prodigal son.
+It's a story about a man and two sons.
 That's pretty clear from the beginning.
 One of the sons is younger, and the other is older, obviously.
 And the father is the central character.
 The story starts out looking at the younger son, ends up looking at the older son and all of it overlaps in this incredible story.
 They all interact with each other and yet each is very, very clearly defined.

-It all begins with the younger son, making a shame, shameful request.
+It all begins with the younger son, making a shame...shameful request.
 He comes to his father, verse 12, he says, "Give me the share of the estate that falls to me.
 Give me my half of this estate."
-He is a product of his father but he has no relationship to his father at all...none.
+He is a product of his father but he has no relationship to his father at all, none.
 Father brought him into being, that's it.
 He has no relationship to him beyond that because the only way that the Jew listening to this story would understand that kind of a request would be the son is saying, "Father, you need to be dead."
-Cause nobody gets the inheritance in that situation until the father is dead, since you're not dying, could you just act like you're dead?
-Get out of my way, get out of my life, give me what's mine.
+Because nobody gets the inheritance in that situation until the father is dead.
+Since you're not dying, could you just act like you're dead?
+Get out of my way, get out of my life.
+Give me what's mine.
 He wants to eliminate any of his father's influence, control, scrutiny, restraint, requirements, disciplines, expectations, even knowledge.
-I don't want anything to do with you, I wish you were dead, just give me what's mine.
+I don't want anything to do with you.
+I wish you were dead.
+Just give me what's mine.
 He is thoroughly thankless, selfish, has no concern for his father's honor, and that would be the first gasp.

 In the Middle Eastern culture, the father would be expected to slap him across the face, say, "You insolent child."
 The father would display public anger in order to maintain his own honor.
 The father would then act disciplinary toward his son, doing something to discipline that kind of attitude.
 And then the father would refuse to give him what he so shamefully requests.